One of the world’s most liveable cities; Zurich is cultural and contemporary.

 Departing from Birmingham Airport

 When you fly to Switzerland from the UK, Birmingham Airport is a great airport to depart from.
-We fly to destinations all over the world, and have many shops, restaurants and facilities to keep your entertained before your flight.
+We fly to destinations all over the world, and have many shops, restaurants and facilities to keep you entertained before your flight.

 If you want to drive yourself to the airport, there are seven carparks to choose from, all reachable from the terminal building on foot or via the courtesy shuttle bus.
-Make an advanced booking online for a parking space and save up to 50%.

 Arriving at Zurich Airport